dart-archive/initialize/README.md

 Initialize
 ==========

-This package provides a common interface for static annotations on top level methods, classes, and libraries.
+This package provides a common interface for initialization annotations on top level methods, classes, and libraries.
 The interface looks like this:

     abstract class Initializer<T> {
       dynamic initialize(T target);